From an SLP_A?

-In most settings, utilizing assistants provides supervisors and clinicians with time to evaluate clients, to develop treatment plans, to re-evaluate and record progress over time, and to fulfill any administrative tasks.
-Furthermore, ASHA reports the following advantages to utilizing SLPAs: “The ASHA-certified speech-language pathologist may extend services (i.e., increase the frequency and intensity of services to patients or clients on his/her caseload), focus more on professional-level tasks, increase client access to the program, and achieve more efficient/effective use of time and resources” All in all, through the collaboration of SLPs and SLPAs, we are able to provide more services to the patients that need them.
+In most settings, utilizing assistants provides supervisors and clinicians with time to evaluate clients, develop treatment plans, re-evaluate and record progress over time, and fulfill administrative tasks.
+Furthermore, ASHA reports the following advantages to utilize SLPAs: “The ASHA-certified speech-language pathologist may extend services (i.e., increase the frequency and intensity of services to patients or clients on his/her caseload), focus more on professional-level tasks, increase client access to the program, and achieve more efficient/effective use of time and resources” All in all, through the collaboration of SLPs and SLPAs, we can provide more services to the patients that need them.

 Most importantly, however, our job is to help your child communicate with you.
 Our job is to make sure that your child has a voice.
 Our job is to provide an environment, understand your child’s uniqueness, and give them an opportunity for equal learning.
-Together, SLPs and SLPAs work to make sure that every child that comes through our doors has that opportunity.
-We work very closely and hard every day so that we can help your child reach his or her full potential.
+Together, SLPs and SLPAs work to ensure that every child who comes through our doors has that opportunity.
+We work very closely and hard every day to help your child reach their full potential.
 Whether the “A” is on there or not, our job is the same.
-Hopefully learning about the qualifications, responsibilities, and the values of speech language pathology assistants relieves any confusion or questions about the title difference.
+Hopefully, learning about speech-language pathology assistants’ qualifications, responsibilities, and values relieves any confusion or questions about the title difference.

 Thanks for reading my post!